paul-mccormack/AzureAutomationARI/README.md

 The CI/CD pipeline in this project will create the resources and assign the necessary role assignments to the Automation Account, enabling it to create the output files in the storage account.

-> ALERT: The Automation account will require reader access to the top level management groups or subscriptions to be inventoried.
+> ALERT: The Automation account will require reader access to the management groups or subscriptions to be inventoried.
 In my case I didn't want to give the service principal access to the top level management group.
 Meaning I will need to perform this role assignment manually after deployment.
 It's personal preference whether you want to automate this or not.

 # Azure Resource Inventory PowerShell Module function